-To qualify for CARE services, students must:
+To qualify for CARE services, students must be:

-- Be single and be the head of the household
+- Single and Head of the household

 - CARE specific workshops 2 times per year

 - Assistance in working with their Employment Case Managers

 - Assistance in meeting TANF/CalWORKs requirements (if appropriate)

 To participate in EOPS, you must complete the following requirements each semester.
 The purpose of these requirements is to help you succeed at Miramar College.